7 Best Cheap Things to Do in Florence, Italy in Just 1.5 Days

 You’ll want to stop and admire it for a while—a few extra minutes before continuing your walk through the small streets that lead to Florence’s main squares.

-Next, go to Piazza della Signoria to see some amazing statues, like Michelangelo’s David (the replica) and Perseus with the Head of Medusa—all for free.
+Next, go to Piazza della Signoria to see some wonderful statues, like Michelangelo’s David (the replica) and Perseus with the Head of Medusa—all for free.

 Another free place to see more Renaissance art is the Uffizi Gallery Courtyard, which is just around the corner.